EderlMarkus/Murph_Timer/README.md

 The Reason this Repository is not private is to give some of my friends and colleagues a chance to use the Timer for their Training as well.

-You find another readme in the folder "murphtimer"
+You find another readme in the folder "murph-timer"